-- " India was no exception to imposing restrictions to contain the outbreak, despite the - As per OxCGRT, the stringency index (based on 17 variables measuring govt. responses) hit 100 during Lockdown 1.0. - " At the end of August (Unlock 3.0), the stringency index was a tad below 80 even as confirmed cases continued to rise. - An Oxford Economics official has termed India's fiscal policy response as "quite meagre" compared to the stringency of the lockdown.
+- " India was no exception to imposing restrictions to contain the outbreak, despite the - As per OxCGRT, the stringency index (based on 17 variables measuring govt. responses) hit 100 during Lockdown 1.0. - " At the end of September (Unlock 4.0), the stringency index went a notch up of 80, but economic support index fell to 50 as the economy opened up further. - An Oxford Economics official has termed India's fiscal policy response as "quite meagre" compared to the stringency of the lockdown.